 First, one must understand that the Hebrew language is not nearly is diverse as our English language.
-Whereas we have over 500,000 words in the Oxford English Dictionary, the Hebrew source for the Old Testament only consists of slightly less than 8,700 words...and many of these could be considered duplicates with only slight differences.
+Whereas we have millions of words, the Hebrew source for the Old Testament only consists of slightly less than 8,700 words...and many of these could be considered duplicates with only slight differences.
 Thus, words which contain multiple meanings are common.
 Such is the case with the word Yom.